re-0/CL-Inventory-Management-System/README.md

 # Inventory Management System (C#, Command-line based)

+# IMPORTANT
+`remove` and `edit` do not work at the moment.
+Neither do the methods they call.
+I will fix this ASAP!

 ### Intro
 This is a command-line based **inventory management system** that will become part of a Point of Sales (PoS) system.